SNC K\"ahler-Einstein metrics and RCD spaces: Introduction

 \begin{theorem} For \emph{any} Riemannian spherical space form $S^3/\Gamma$ there are ALE Ricci-flat $RCD(0,4)$ spaces homeomorphic to a smooth manifold, whose metric tangent cone at infinity has such $S^3/\Gamma$ as link. \end{theorem}

 Such ALE spaces have vanishing ADM-mass and fast decay to the asymptotic cone (see \cite{HeinLeBrun2016}).
 A famous open problem regarding Ricci-flat ALE spaces asks if, up to orientation reversing, all \textit{smooth} ALE Ricci-flat metrics in dimension four must come from Kronheimer's hyperk\"ahler examples, or their free quotients \cite{Suvaina2012}.
 In particular, their flat asymptotic cone at infinity would be topologically constraint.
 Theorem \ref{ALE4d} is, of course, not providing any answer to the problem, but it shows that in the larger quasi-smooth RCD category there are counterexamples in which the underlying spaces are still smooth manifolds and the ALE metrics have zero mass. \textbf{Organization.} The structure of the paper is as follows.
 In Section $2$, after recalling the basic definitions, we discuss the compact case, leading to the proof of main Theorem \ref{KEcpt}.
 Section $3$ is devoted to the non-compact ALE case, finishing with the proof of main Theorem \ref{ALE4d}. \textbf{Acknowledgements.} We would like to thank Song Sun for answering our questions on his paper with Shouhei Honda \cite{hondasun}.
+We would also like to thank the referee for clarifying the Sobolev to Lipschitz property.
 C.S. thanks the Villum foundation for supporting with the grant Villum YIP+ 00053062.